 - The practice liaised with the Primary Care Mental Health Liaison Practitioner who worked with the practice to provide updates on local referral pathways, services available and training opportunities for clinicians. - Patients had an annual review with a GP to assess their current health and social care needs. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
-When dementia was suspected there was an appropriate referral for diagnosis. - 71% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the previous 12 months. - 98% of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in the previous 12 months. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
-For example, 98% of patients experiencing poor mental health had received discussion and advice about alcohol consumption.
+When dementia was suspected there was an appropriate referral for diagnosis. - 70% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the previous 12 months. - 96% of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in the previous 12 months. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
+For example, 100% of patients experiencing poor mental health had received discussion and advice about alcohol consumption. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
+When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability.